Free Initial Consultation

 By working with a domestic violence defense attorney, you can arrive at the restraining order hearing prepared to thoroughly defend yourself.
 If you can show that you did not commit domestic violence, or at least that the other party does not have sufficient evidence to prove you did, then you may avoid a lengthy protection order, which typically lasts twelve (12) months.

 Fighting accusations of domestic violence is not only legally challenging, it is also emotionally difficult.
 At Randall & Stump, Criminal Defense Attorneys, we have witnessed firsthand how hard it is to cope with false accusations of domestic abuse.
 We can help you during this difficult time.
 Our domestic violence lawyers will defend you against these allegations in North Carolina’s criminal and civil courts, fighting for your rights every step of the way.
+We have experience successfully helping clients get their charges dismissed as well as getting protective orders dismissed.

+Our domestic violence lawyers offer free consultations, and the cost to defend you will depend on a number of factors that can be discussed during your initial consultation.
 To discuss your situation and how to best defend yourself, contact us online or call (980) 237-4579 to schedule a free, confidential consultation.